 By: John Harrison, Executive Director of The Alternative and Direct Investment Securities Association (ADISA)

-Since 2012, John Harrison has been the executive director of ADISA, an organization that represents the non-traded alternative investment industry.
-Harrison has been in association management for more than 25 years and has served in industry, education, and health associations in the U.S., Europe, and the Middle East.
-He was a cum laude graduate in biology and psychology from the University of Georgia, and earned an MBA and a doctorate in business administration from Georgia State University.
+Since 2012, Harrison has been the executive director of ADISA, an organization that represents the non-traded alternative investment industry.
+He has been in association management for more than 25 years and has served in industry, education, and health associations in the U.S., Europe, and the Middle East.
+Harrison was a cum laude graduate in biology and psychology from the University of Georgia and earned an MBA and a doctorate in business administration from Georgia State University.

 The views and opinions expressed in the preceding article are those of the author and do not necessarily reflect the views of The DI Wire.